teach-afp/www/input/lab2.md

 ===========

 This assignment consists of 2 parts.
-In the first part, you will design, implement and test a Monad for programs that can be replayed.
+In the first part, you will design, implement and test a monad for programs that can be replayed.
-In the second part use this monad to implement a simple library for writing programs with web forms, implement an optimisation to your Replay monad that makes it much more useful, and use your web library to implement a simple application.
+In the second part use this monad to implement a simple library for writing programs with web forms, implement an optimisation to your replay monad that makes it much more useful, and use your web library to implement a simple application.